JustinTimperio/warp-cli/README.md

 - `-ts, --throttle_speed`: default=-1: This setting throttles the transfer to an average mbytes per second.
 - `-ow, --overwrite`: Allow the receiver to overwrite existing files.
 - `-sym, --follow_sym`: Let WDT follow symlinks during transfer.
+- `-fh, --fix_hostname`: Local transfers often fail unless the WDT receiver session overrides its hostname with its local ipv4 address.

 ### Macros
 Warp-CLI also includes a macro system for repeating custom transfers with a single command.
 Macros are stored transfer commands (stored in ~/warp-cli/macros) that are invoked with `warp -m macro_name`.